Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Introduction, setting, main results

 For any fixed $\alpha$, the manifold $M_\alpha$ is geodesically incomplete, and more precisely all geodesics passing through a generic point $(x_0,y_0)\in M$ reach $\mathcal{Z}$ (see, e.g., \cite[Theorem 2.2]{GMP-Grushin-2018}, or also, for the special case $\alpha=1$ only, \cite[Sect.~11.2]{Calin-Chang-SubRiemannianGeometry} or \cite[Sect.~3.1]{Boscain-Laurent-2013}).

 Let us now consider the problem of whether, depending on the parameter $\alpha$ measuring the singularity of the metric, a quantum particle on $M_\alpha$ exhibits purely geometric confinement in each of the two halves $M^{\pm}$, or instead undergoes a transmission between them across $\mathcal{Z}$.
-Noticeably, for the classical counterpart of the same problem there is only one scenario: the geodesics reach $\mathcal{Z}$ and hence the classical particle is \emph{never} confined.
+Notably, for the classical counterpart of the same problem there is only one scenario: the geodesics reach $\mathcal{Z}$ and hence the classical particle is \emph{never} confined inside a half-cylinder.